rsdoiel/antenna/science_and_technology.md

 ---

-## Former SK hynix chip engineer gets 1.5 years in prison for alleged IP theft
+## Former SK hynix chip engineer gets 1.5 years in prison for IP theft

-date: 2024-11-08, updated: 2024-11-08, from: The Register (UK I.T.
+date: 2024-11-08, updated: 2024-11-10, from: The Register (UK I.T.
 News)

-<h4>Printed around 4,000 pages of tech before leaving for a job at Huawei, claims court</h4> <p>A Chinese national was sentenced to 18 months in prison and fined ₩20 million ($14,400) for allegedly stealing semiconductor manufacturing technology from SK hynix, according to a South Korean court ruling.…</p>
+<h4>Printed around 4,000 pages of tech before leaving for a job at Huawei</h4> <p>A Chinese national was sentenced to 18 months in prison and fined ₩20 million ($14,400) for allegedly stealing semiconductor manufacturing technology from SK hynix, according to a South Korean court ruling.…</p>

 <br>